better-internet/radworks-docs/docs/using-radicle/troubleshooting.md

 ### Radicle does not prompt for password
 Every git command interacting with the rad remote prompts you for the password.
 It does so via git which relies on the `SSH_ASKPASS` environment variable.
-If you have that variable broken you wont get prompted for a password and see:
+If you have that variable broken you won't get prompted for a password and see:
 ```
 Error: Error unsealing key: Unable to decrypt secret box using the derived key
 ```